 (The skull of “Lucys Child” an ancient skull of a child from the same era as the early hominid skeleton fragments named by its finders Lucy.The skeleton and that of the child is the subject of a massive debate about evolution )

-I have been considering for some time what is and isn’t appropriate for historians and archaeologists to study and display and how far researchers can legitimately pry into the private lives of the dead ,Partly because of the Bronte clothing I examined and past work on Digs or work submitted on the ancient past but mostly because of my research on Eva Peron and the recent controversy on where King Richard III should be buried.(Iwill include images so that readers of this post can come to their own opinions so I would like to wanr readers they will be images that they may find upsetting .)
+I have been considering for some time what is and isn’t appropriate for historians and archaeologists to study and display and how far researchers can legitimately pry into the private lives of the dead ,Partly because of the Bronte clothing I examined and the suggestion that their vault might be madecopen to visitors .But also because of past work on Digs or work submitted on the ancient past.
+But mostly because of my research on Eva Peron and the recent controversy on where King Richard III should be buried.(I will include images so that readers of this post can come to their own opinions so I would like to warn readers they will be images that they may find morally upsetting .)

 I came to a few conclusions I thought I would share for feedback.

-The choice of the Anglican cathedral also raises issues Richard was a Roman Catholic and even today Roman Catholics do not take communion with Anglicans or vice versa so burying a Catholic in an Anglican Church with Anglican rites is plainly wrong ,we would not consider it appropriate to bury a muslim in a church with an Anglican funeral service
+The choice of the Anglican cathedral in Leicester also highlight another issue with regard to human bones ,the method of interment.
+Richard was a Roman Catholic and even today Roman Catholics do not take communion with Anglicans or vice versa so burying a Catholic in an Anglican Church with Anglican rites is plainly wrong ,we would not consider it appropriate to bury a muslim in a church with an Anglican funeral service

 Likewise it’s not uncommon in many part of the world today for post-mortem photographs of the recent dead to be taken and certainly these were a common feature of Victorian life and designed to be publically seen